-Florida Medical Marijuanas Card Rules
+Florida Medical Marijuana Card Rules

 Once you obtain your card, you can purchase marijuana as directed by your physician at any of Florida's medical marijuana treatment centers.
 These facilities are licensed and regulated by the state to ensure the safety of their cannabis products, their legal compliance, and their patient accessibility.
 You can only legally purchase marijuana at such state-approved facilities.